-This document will explain the options available to “consumer” customers within the iiNet Group, which includes iiNet and its subsidiaries TransACT and Adam Internet, who are experiencing genuine Financial Hardship.
+This document will explain the options available to “consumer” customers within the iiNet Group (including iiNet, Westnet, Internode, TransACT, and Adam Internet) who are experiencing genuine Financial Hardship.

 Select one of the links below to jump to a query: